If you’re creating art in a digital medium, having a digital drawing app is a must.

 In Curve, all your artboards have their own set of layers that will change as you choose new active artboards, which adds to its exceptional functionality.
 It also comes loaded with thousands of design templates, icons, and a free photo library.

-As you can see, Curve can still do a lot, even though it’s a free app.
-Creating a Linearity account will help you keep all of your work synced and available across your iOS devices.
-If you want to see how it stacks up to other vector apps, check out our comparison article.
+As you can see, Curve can still do a lot, even though it can be used for free.
+But this isn't to say that upgrading doesn't have its perks.
+You'll have unlimited files, exports, artboards, and more.
+Regardless of your plan, creating a Linearity account will help you keep all of your work synced and available across your iOS devices.

 Coolest features